pvarsh/urban_sensing/README.md

 ## Button IO

-Using [this](http://razzpisampler.oreilly.com/ch07.html) Raspberry Pi Cookbook tutorial.
+- Using [this](http://razzpisampler.oreilly.com/ch07.html) Raspberry Pi Cookbook tutorial.
 See [this image](http://www.megaleecher.net/sites/default/files/images/raspberry-pi-rev2-gpio-pinout.jpg) for Raspberry Pi 2 pin layout.

+- Tried to implement [this multithread callback interrupts tutorial](http://raspi.tv/2013/how-to-use-interrupts-with-python-on-the-raspberry-pi-and-rpi-gpio-part-3) to have more control of camera, but having issues connecting to the web at the moment.
+It needs a newer version of `RPi.GPIO` library than what I have at the moment.
+More info on `wait_for_edge()` and `event_detected()` `GPIO` functions [here](http://sourceforge.net/p/raspberry-gpio-python/wiki/Inputs/)

 ## Notes on RPi setup